OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 The heap is a large area of memory available for use by the program.
 The program can request areas, or "blocks", of memory for its use within the heap.
 In order to allocate a block of some size, the program makes an explicit request by calling the heap :term:`allocation` function.
-The allocation function reserves a block of memory of the requested size in the heap and returns a pointer to it.
+The allocation function reserves a block of memory of the requested size in the heap and returns a refernece to it.
-Suppose a program makes three allocation requests to allocate memory to hold three separate GIF images in the heap each of which takes 1024 bytes of memory.
+Suppose a program makes three allocation requests to allocate memory to hold three separate GIF images in the heap, each of which takes 1024 bytes of memory.
 After the three allocation requests, memory might look like.

 .. inlineav:: LocalHeapaloc dgm

-Each allocation request reserves a contiguous area of the requested size in the heap and returns a pointer to that new block to the program.
-Since each block is always referred to by a pointer, the block always plays the role of a "pointee" (Section 1) and the program always manipulates its heap blocks through pointers.
-The heap block pointers are sometimes known as "base address" pointers since by convention they point to the base (lowest address byte) of the block.
+Each allocation request reserves a contiguous area of the requested size in the heap and returns a reference to that new block to the program.
+Since each block is always referred to by a reference, the block always plays the role of a "pointee" (Section 1) and the program always manipulates its heap blocks through references.
+The heap block references are sometimes known as "base address" pointers since by convention they point to the base (lowest address byte) of the block.
 In this example, the three blocks have been allocated contiguously starting at the bottom of the heap, and each block is 1024 bytes in size as requested.
 In reality, the heap manager can allocate the blocks wherever it wants in the heap so long as the blocks do not overlap and they are at least the requested size.
 At any particular moment, some areas in the heap have been allocated to the program, and so are "in use".
 Other areas have yet to be committed and so are "free" and are available to satisfy allocation requests.
-The heap manager has its own, private data structures to record what areas of the heap are committed to what purpose at any moment  The heap manager satisfies each allocation request from the pool of free memory and updates its private data structures to record which areas of the heap are in use.
+The heap manager has its own, private data structures to record what areas of the heap are committed to what purpose at any moment.
+The heap manager satisfies each allocation request from the pool of free memory and updates its private data structures to record which areas of the heap are in use.

 Deallocation
 ~~~~~~~~~~~~

-When the program is finished using a block of memory, the block will
+When the program is finished using a block of memory, in some
+languages the block must be explicitly deallocated.
-be marked unused.
+In such cases, the block will be marked unused.
+In Java, typically space is "made available" by not having any
+references to it.
 This allows Java garbage collection to know that this area must be
 cleaned.
 Garbage collection will implicitly free up the unused memory blocks in